Skip to main content

 try {

-$user = Auth::user();
+$user = auth()->user();

 $language = $request->input('language');

-// Update user language
+// Update user's language preference in database

-// Update session locale for UI translations
+// Update session language

 app()->setLocale($language);